The Book

 You are sixty-one years old.
 You are lying on a gurney in a hallway.
 The machines are watching you.
 None of them are seeing you.

-The Radiologist Who Disappeared
+The Radiologist Who Multiplied

 What happens when the machine can see what you trained a decade to see — and sees it faster, across more dimensions, in patients you will never meet?
 The answer is not obsolescence.
-It is liberation.
+It is multiplication.

 The Therapist in Your Pocket: AI and Mental Health